a-novel/tachyon/README.md

 ### Sequencer Initialization

-A sequencer is a custom class that will record a serie of pressed keys within the DOM element it listens to.
+A Sequencer is a custom class that will record a list of pressed keys within the DOM element it is attached to.
 I can take 2 optional parameters.

 ```javascript
 const sequencer = new Sequencer(400, false);